Frequently Asked Questions

 What makes your dog trainer programs better than others?

 The School for Dog Trainers at Highland Canine Training offers the most comprehensive programs you will find anywhere.
 Our programs are systematically designed to provide you the information you need to be a dog trainer in a way that students can easily absorb and more importantly, apply it.
 Our programs also offer you the experience that you will need to be a successful dog trainer in the industry.
 Our instructors have years of experience in the canine instructional field but just as important, they also have the expertise of running successful dog training businesses and programs.
 As a student, you will be immersed into all aspects of the industry and have an opportunity to work with dogs and quickly learn how to best interact and teach dog owners/handlers.
-We invite you to tour our facility and visit with our instructors in order to see the difference for yourself.
+We invite you to tour our facilities and visit with our instructors in order to see the difference for yourself.

 Is Your School Licensed?